Health-conscious Chinese challenge Western food firms

 Some local brands have been using that as a selling point to challenge their international rivals.
 Food maker Cayman Islands Holding Corp has played up the image of natural ingredients and home cooking.
 Drinks maker Jiaduobao (JDB), which is challenging Coca-Cola Co and PepsiCo, claims its canned herbal tea drink can put out internal "fires", in a nod to traditional Chinese medicine.

-Local egg producer Zhan Wang, Chinese-owned cereal brand Weetabix, and PepsiCo's Quaker brand have emphasised qualities such as healthy omega-3 content, "all natural" ingredients and zero additives.
+Local egg producer Zhan Wang, Chinese-owned cereal brand Weetabix, and PepsiCo's Quaker brand have emphasized qualities such as healthy omega-3 content, "all natural" ingredients and zero additives.

 "That is something we are advising clients to do a lot more, and it's something you're going to see more of going forward," Roy said.